pgsql-io/multicorn2/README.md

 It is built the same way all standard postgres extensions are built with following dependcies needing to be installed:

-### Install Dependencies for Building Postgres & then the Multicorn2 extension
+### Install Dependencies for Building Postgres & the Multicorn2 extension
 On Debian/Ubuntu systems:
 ```bash
 sudo apt install -y build-essential libreadline-dev zlib1g-dev flex bison libxml2-dev libxslt-dev libssl-dev libxml2-utils xsltproc